DakotaNelson/multicat/README.md

 #### Job

+Console --> Implant
 Instructs the implant to carry out a job.

 ###### Fields:
-  `jobId` - a unique ID string for the job itself, tracked by the implant to avoid repeating jobs `jobName` - the name of the job to carry out.
+  `jobId` - a unique ID string for the job itself, tracked by the implant to avoid repeating jobs `jobType` - the name of the job to carry out.
 The implant searches for a function with this name in its `Jobs` module, then executes it (if found).
   `cmdString` - a string passed to the job code itself, used to pass in parameters.

 ###### Example: